Recoskie/swingIO/README.md

 Clicking on any spot in the hex editor does a seek to position in file or disk.

-Triggers the IO Seek event.
+Uses IO Seek operation.
 Which causes the hex editor to receive the seek and to highlight the byte as blue.

-This also triggers the seek event to all IO GUI components including the hex editor its self.
+This also triggers the seek event to all other IO-GUI components.

 When making changes to binary data using the hex editor.
+Uses IO write operation.

-Triggers the IO event write.
-Which causes the hex editor to receive the write and to highlight the byte as red that you are changing.
+Which causes the hex editor to receive the write and to highlight the bytes as red that you are changing.

 Weather you do the change in the hex editor, or in another component.
+The hex editor will show anything you do as the IO system commands are always tracked.

+This also lets other components update that style the binary data when you make a change using a IO write operation.

 ------------------------------------------------------------